LeChatP/RootAsRole/book/src/faq.md

 ## Why I cannot do `cargo install rootasrole` command ?

 The `cargo install` command is primarily designed to install Rust binaries into a user’s local environment, specifically into the `.cargo/bin` directory in the user’s home directory.
-The philosophy behind this is to keep the installation process simple and unprivileged, avoiding system-wide changes that would require root or admin permissions.
+The philosophy behind this is to keep the installation process simple and unprivileged, avoiding system-wide changes that would require administrative privileges.

-In this context, RootAsRole is a privilege escalation tool, so it requires privileges to work.
-As the `cargo install` command is not designed to install system-wide binaries, so RootAsRole won't work as expected this way.
+RootAsRole is a privilege escalation tool that is designed to be system-wide and with administrative privileges.
+Therefore, it is not suitable for installation via `cargo install`.
+Instead, you should install it with the package manager of your distribution or by compiling it from source.
+The main reason for RootAsRole being on crates.io is to claim the name and warn users when they try to install it via `cargo install`.

 ## capable does not work on my OS, what can I do ?